conda-forge/conda-forge.github.io/README.md

 ## Building the docs

 The docs are built on GitHub Actions and run the `.ci_scripts/update_docs` script.
-To build the docs locally, you should follow the steps mentioned below:
+<br> To build the docs locally, you should follow the steps mentioned below:

 1. Clone the repository into your local machine.
 2. Go into the main folder. </br>